jiaxuan-profile/studymind/README.md

    - Task management for exam preparation

 ## Recent Updates

+### ✅ Calendar View for Study Planner
+- **Visual Schedule**: See all your exams and study tasks in a comprehensive calendar
+- **Multiple Views**: Switch between month, week, day, and agenda views
+- **Color-Coding**: Easily identify exams and tasks by status with intuitive colors
+- **Interactive Interface**: Click on events to see details and navigate between dates
+- **Seamless Integration**: Works alongside existing exam dates and study plans

 ### ✅ Study Planner
 - **Exam Date Management**: Track important exam dates and deadlines